Mohamed Salah made Champions League history this week after coming off the bench to score a stunning hat-trick in Liverpool’s win at Rangers.

 Mike Newell – 9 minutes (Blackburn 4-1 Rosenborg, 06/12/1995)

-Blackburn saved complete embarrassment with a comfortable victory over Rosenborg in their final fixture, with Mike Newell breaking the record for fastest ever Champions League hat-trick at that time.
+Blackburn saved complete embarrassment with a comfortable victory over Rosenborg in their final fixture, with Mike Newell breaking the record for the fastest ever Champions League hat-trick at that time.

 Alan Shearer had opened the scoring from the penalty spot for Rovers, before Newell – who had spent much of the previous season as back-up to Shearer and Chris Sutton – scored three times in nine minutes, netting a perfect hat-trick of left foot, right foot and header.